 ABOUT ALABAMA CASA Network

-The Alabama CASA (Court Appointed Special Advocate) Network is committed to promoting awareness of child abuse and neglect in our state through the development of our local CASA programs and encourages efforts to ensure that every abused, neglected and/or abandoned child in Alabama will have a safe, nurturing, permanent home.
+The Alabama CASA (Court Appointed Special Advocates) Network is committed to promoting awareness of child abuse and neglect in our state through the development of our local CASA programs and encourages efforts to ensure that every abused, neglected and/or abandoned child in Alabama will have a safe, nurturing, permanent home.

 CASA/CAJA (Court Appointed Juvenile Advocate) programs assist the juvenile/family court in carrying out its role in the child services protective services system.
 The CASA/CAJA volunteer is the "eyes and ears and often the heart of the court".